Diabetes Victoria Impact Awards

 Purpose

-This award recognises a community member who has demonstrated outstanding commitment to enhancing community wellbeing through impactful, prevention-focused action.
-It celebrates individuals who embody values of inclusion, innovation, and community-driven support, whether through direct program delivery, advocacy, education, or other impactful initiatives.
-We want to thank and celebrate those who are making a significant difference in fostering healthier communities across Victoria.
+This award recognises an individual who has demonstrated outstanding commitment to enhancing community wellbeing through impactful action in the field of type 2 diabetes prevention (actions that help reduce risk or delay the onset of type 2 diabetes).
+It celebrates individuals who embody values of inclusion, innovation, and community-driven support, whether through direct program delivery, advocacy, education, or other initiatives that contribute to healthier communities across Victoria.

 This award aligns with Diabetes Victoria’s 2024-2030 strategic priorities.
 To learn more about our goals, please visit: www.diabetesvic.org.au/strategic-priorities/